-In the absence of contraindications an ASD with pulmonary-to-systemic flow ratio (PF:SF) >2.0:1.0 should be repaired surgically or by percutaneous transcatheter closure.
-Surgery is contraindicated with significant pulmonary hypertension and PF:SF <1.2:1.0.
-Medical management includes antiarrhythmic therapy for associated atrial fibrillation or supraventricular tachycardia (Chap.
-132) and standard therapy for symptoms of heart failure (Chap.
-133).
+In the absence of contraindications an ASD with a significant pulmonary-to-systemic flow (PF:SF) ratio (≥1.5:1.0) should be considered for surgical or percutaneous transcatheter closure.
+Closure is usually contraindicated with significant pulmonary hypertension and is not undertaken for small defects with trivial left-to-right shunt flow.

 VENTRICULAR SEPTAL DEFECT (VSD)